 You can also subscribe to IRS-sponsored e-newsletters from IRS.gov like e-news for Payroll Professionals, e-news for Small Businesses, and IRS Guidewire for advance copies of tax guidance.
 The IRS website also includes resources for state payroll tax compliance.

+Payroll taxes include these reports and payments, based on employee pay amounts.
 Need help understanding payroll tax compliance?
-Virginia Dannelly has more advice in her blog post, Unscrambling payroll tax compliance regulation for small business.
+Read, Unscrambling payroll tax compliance regulation for small business.